Arachan6/PdM_workspace/README.md

 ### Practice 3

 Implement a software module to work with non-blocking delays based on the functions created in practice 2.

+### Practice 4

+Implement a Finite State Machine (FSM) to work with software anti-bounce.